MULTI-ACT work presented at the project Final Conference

-On Tuesday, 23 March 2021, the MULTI-ACT project Final Conference took place with the objective to showcase the work done and the results achieved over the last three years.
-The MULTI-ACT project, funded by the European Union’s Horizon 2020 Research and Innovation Programme, aimed to increase the impact of health research on people with brain disorders.
-The outcome of the project is a new model, which allows for the effective cooperation of all relevant stakeholders and is applicable in defining the scope of Health Research and Innovation as well as new metrics for the evaluation of its results.
+On 23 March 2021, the MULTI-ACT project hosted its Final Conference to showcase the work done and the results achieved over the last three years.
+The MULTI-ACT project aimed to increase the impact of health research on people with brain disorders.
+The outcome is a new model, which allows for the effective cooperation of all relevant stakeholders and is applicable in defining the scope of Health Research and Innovation as well as new metrics for the evaluation of its results.

-The conference was opened by Dr Paola Zaratin, who introduced the project objectives, ambitions, and outcomes.
+The conference was opened by Dr Paola Zaratin – Director of Scientific Research at the Italian Multiple Sclerosis Foundation and Coordinator of the MULTI-ACT project, who introduced the project objectives, ambitions, and outcomes.
 Dr Zaratin underlined the need to ensure sustainability in brain research through new multi-stakeholder and multidisciplinary managerial models in line with the Responsible Research and Innovation (RRI) approach to enable a unique health research ecosystem through patient participation.
 She concluded by mentioning how the MULTI-ACT project was listed as a model expected to produce institutional changes in participatory research and governance via an innovative co-accountability strategy.

 Finally, members of the project consortium presented the process used to develop the MULTI-ACT Collective Research Impact Framework (CRIF), described the components of the framework (the Governance Model, the Patient Engagement Guidelines and the Master Scorecard), and presented the legacy of the project, the MULTI-ACT Toolbox.